SOUBHAGYA32/SOUBHAGYA32/README.md

 - 🔭 I’m currently pursuing my MCA.
-- :computer: Most used line of code `git commit -m "Initial Commit"`
+- :computer: Love to Code
 - 🤔 I’m looking for an internship and Job.
 - 📫 How to reach me: soubhagyakhuku851@gmail.com.
 - 🌱 I’m currently learning everything 🤣
 - ⚡ Fun fact: I love to draw and play online video games.
+- 👨‍🍳 Love to Cook Food.

 ### Programming Languages: